prof-rossetti/nyu-info-2335-201706/assignments/meetups/assignment.md

 ## Instructions

-Search [meetup.com](http://www.meetup.com/) for business, startup, and/or technology-related events in the New York City area.
+Search [meetup.com](http://www.meetup.com/) for, or otherwise identify business, startup, and/or technology-related events in the New York City area.
 Focus on Python and/or software-related events if possible.
 You are encouraged to post links to interesting events in the `#meetups` Slack channel.

 Attend two events over the course of the semester.